Jasonnugraha/IoT-RainProject/README.md

 # IoT-RainProject
-For Monitoring purpose, using Thingsboard, AWS and HTML/Javascript
+For Monitoring and controlling purposes, using sensors, Arduinos, Raspberry Pis (virtual), AWS and HTML/Javascript